 In the end, it really comes down to your preferences.
 You should give some thought to what you’re looking for in a fitness power rack and take it from there.

 Overall, I think this is a great product.
-My official XM Power Fitness Mark review is that I recommend this fitness cage for anybody who wants to be able to lift a lot of weight without someone to spot them – and who doesn’t consider rack pulls an important part of their fitness regimen.
+My official XM Power Fitness Mark review is that I recommend this fitness cage for anybody who wants to be able to lift a lot of weight and who doesn’t consider rack pulls an important part of their fitness regimen.